ltthanh95/Stock/README.md

 - **Frontend**: Runs on port 8081 (nginx in production)
 - **Network**: Custom bridge network for service communication
 - **Health Checks**: Configured for backend service

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

-## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments